All types of asbestos are carcinogenic, the blue and brown fibers are the most toxic

 - preexistent lung disease – if you suffer from lung disease, you are more susceptible to developing lung cancer or pleural mesothelioma, as the functioning of your lungs is already affected

-If you or a loved one is struggling with mesothelioma, lung cancer or asbestosis, please contact our office.
+If you or a loved one is struggling with mesothelioma or lung cancer, please contact our office.
 Our diligent lawyers will dedicate their time to providing you with quality legal representation and recovering just compensation for your injury.
 So far, Environmental Litigation Group, P.C. has recovered $1.4 billion for asbestos victims.
+If you are a veteran whose health was affected by military asbestos exposure and would like to file a claim, you will need to provide our attorneys with your military records, which you must retrieve, and your medical records.